 You Need a Power of Attorney in Singapore Because Someone Should be There When You Can’t

-A Power of Attorney is executed by a person who will authorize someone to act on his behalf.
-The creator of the POA is called the “Donor” while the one receiving the authority is called the “Donee.”
+A Power of Attorney is executed by a person who wants to authorize someone to act on their behalf.
+The creator of the POA is called the “Donor” while the one receiving the authority is called “Donee.”
 The power given by the Donor may be for personal, legal, or business matters.
 For instance, when the Donor has to stay overseas for a long time or if they have to go to prison.
 Actually, you generally need a Power of Attorney if you want to be prepared in case something happens to you.

 If you have plans of moving abroad to either work or retire there, then you need to consider getting advice.
 Ask about what could happen to any assets you have abroad in case you lose mental capacity.
 Planning ahead should always be done because no one really knows what could happen in the future.
 In all of the circumstances where foreign jurisdiction law or advice is needed, the document should be legally executed.

-The mental capacity test is different in all varieties of foreign jurisdiction.
+The mental capacity test is different in all varieties of a foreign jurisdiction.
 Their approaches are not the same when it comes to defining mental capacity, as well as different forms of representation.
 These representations can be used as an EPA or LPA.
 In some instances, these are called durable or continuing power of attorney in some jurisdictions.
-These powers are revocable marriage, divorce or incapacity so an advice from a specialist should always be considered because of the jurisdiction.
+These powers are revocable marriage, divorce or incapacity so a piece of advice from a specialist should always be considered because of the jurisdiction.

 It Does and Does Not Control Your Affairs Right Now